eric-huychung/eric-huychung/README.md

 ## Eric Chung

 A Third Year Student at University of Washington Paul G. Allen School of Computer Science & Engineering.
+My specialization is in web & mobile application development.
+I'm actively seeking summer 2023 internship opportunities.
+Feel free to reach out and connect with me!

-- 📫 How to reach me **eric.huychung@gmail.com**
+📫 How to reach me **eric.huychung@gmail.com**

 ## Contacts